How to Engage on Local Tweets

 Personal relates to a real life experience of the person tweeting.
 For example, a tweet about a local favorite restaurant is personal.

-Community relates to a specific general place (state city..) and usually the person is tweeting content from a third party source.
+Community relates to a specific general place (likely state or city) and usually the person is tweeting content from a third party source.
 For example a tweet ranking the quality of life in a city amongst other cities is community.

 Business relates to local business news.
-For example, a tweet about the creation of a new headquarter in Boston is business.
+For example, a tweet about the creation of a new headquarters in Boston, is business.

 Here are the different tactics to engage on a local tweet.

 1) A tweet about a personal and local experience

 Of course, you have the option to simply Like and RT if you feel it’s relevant.
 It helps the person to spread the news that they felt was worth sharing.